videojs/plugin-concat/README.md

 * Only one rendition is used per source.
 * Alternate audio is not supported (except demuxed with default audio playlists).
 * WebVTT subtitle playlists are not supported.

+## DRM

+DRM is supported via [videojs-contrib-eme].

+To use DRM encrypted sources, add `keySystems` information to each encrypted manifest object in the same way as would be done for [videojs-contrib-eme].
+See [the README](https://github.com/videojs/videojs-contrib-eme#setting-options-per-source) for details.

+Normally, licenses are requested for a video when segments are appended to the browser and the browser needs to decrypt the video.
+However, with multiple videos being concatenated, determining which key system information to use for the license request becomes challenging.
+Therefore, videojs-concat returns a function, `initializeKeySystems(player)` which sets up all of the key systems at once. `initializeKeySystems(player)` should be called after setting the source on the player.
+See [HLS Widevine and DASH Widevine] for an example.

 ## Examples